Ishita2015/AmazonFresh_ItemsDetails/README.md

 Requirement no 1
 ------------------
-Search for 10 items and create a report of top 10 results of each item It should contain - Category, Complete Item Description, Item weight, Net Quantity, Item price (all 3), In Stock(yes/no), Brand, Link
+Search for 10 items and create a report of top 10 results of each item.
+It should contain - Category, Complete Item Description, Brand, Item Price (MRP, Sale-Price, Savings), Item weight, Net Quantity, In Stock(yes/no) and Link.

 Requirement no 2
 ------------------
-Find the total no of pages for a given item
+Find the total no. of pages for a given item.
-Also log how many per page search results are present, also log how many are unique
+Also log how many per page search results are present, and how many are unique.

 Requirement no 3
 ------------------